-Book Your Aqualand & Dolphin Show Tickets Here
+Book Your Aqualand Costa Adeje Tickets Here

-What is Aqualand in Tenerife officially?
+What is Aqualand Costa Adeje officially?

 As you'd expect for a Tenerife water park, Aqualand has water slides, a wave pool, a lazy river, and kids' mini water parks.
+But this attraction also boasts a spa-inspired chill-out zone with hot tubs, hydro-massage jets, and submersed bubble baths.

-According to the official Aqualand site, the stars of the park are the bottlenose dolphins which put on "the best show in the world" - a title awarded to them by IMATA (International Marine Animal Trainers' Association).
+According to the official Aqualand Costa Adeje site, the stars of the park are the bottlenose dolphins which put on "the best show in the world" - a title awarded to them by IMATA (International Marine Animal Trainers' Association).

+Although you can take your own nibbles into Aqualand Costa Adeje, there's a great choice of food, snacks, and drinks in the park.
 You'll find everything from burgers, kebabs, and pizzas to salads, smoothies, and ice creams.
 There's also an obligatory gift shop where you can pick up a stuffed pink dolphin to remind you of your visit.

-What is Aqualand in Tenerife really?
+What is Aqualand Costa Adeje really?

-Aqualand has been running for a long time and when Siam Park arrived on the island, most thought Aqualand would simply shut up shop and go away quietly.
+Aqualand Costa Adeje has been running for a long time and when Siam Park arrived on the island, most thought Aqualand would simply shut up shop and go away quietly.
 That wasn't the case and so began a very expensive refurbishment project which many would say was 10 years overdue.

 Now, from the outside, there's a whole medieval theme going on with castle walls, portcullis, etc. It's impressive.